terrymun/Fluidbox/README.md

 | 1.3.1   | <ul><li>**Update &amp; bug fix:** Removed timer in JS, and rely on CSS3's very own `transition-delay` instead.
 This fixes the issue of rapid clicking causing the enlarged image not showing up.</li></ul> |
 | 1.3.2   | <ul><li>**Update:** Added support for borders and paddings on Fluidbox images.</li></ul> |
 | 1.3.3   | <ul><li>**Bug fix:** Added transition delay to thumbnail.</li></ul> |
+| 1.3.4   | <ul><li>**Update:** Upon popular request, I have added a new feature such that Fluidbox does not enlarge excessively images that lack the necessary resolution to fill the viewport.
+Also updated readme to clarify basic usage details.</li><li>**Bug fix:** Fluidbox not working with elements that are hidden.
+Now Fluidbox *only binds to visible elements on the page*.
+If you are revealing images later (by user interaction, AJAX requests and the likes), please bind `.fluidbox()` to newly visible elements.</li></ul>

 ## Installation
 To install Fluidbox, you will have to include the following resources in your page.
 The JS files should be loaded in the order stipulated below.
 For the CSS file, you can either incorporate it with your site's stylesheet, or load it externally through the `<link>` element in `<head>`.